naga-satish/interview-preparation/ETL-ELT.md

        load_to_secure_table(pii_encrypted, 'customer_pii')
    ```

-4. **What are the compliance requirements for ETL in regulated industries?**
+### 4. What are the compliance requirements for ETL in regulated industries?

    **Healthcare (HIPAA):**
    - Protect PHI (Protected Health Information)